one-data-model/language/sdf.md

 ### Paths in the model namespaces

-The model namespace is organized according to terms that are defined in the definition files that are loaded into the namespace.
+The model namespace is organized according to terms that are defined in the definition files that are present in the namespace.
 For example, definitions that originate from an organization or vendor are expected to be in a namespace that is specific to that organization or vendor.
+There is expecred to be an ODM namespace for common ODM definitions.

-The structure of a path in a namespace is defined by the JSON Pointers to the definitions in each file.
-For example, if there is a file defining an object "Switch" with an action "on", then the external reference to the action would be "ns:/odmObject/Switch/odmAction/on" where ns is the short name fpr the namespace prefix.
+The structure of a path in a namespace is defined by the JSON Pointers to the definitions in the files in that namespace.
+For example, if there is a file defining an object "Switch" with an action "on", then the reference to the action would be "ns:/odmObject/Switch/odmAction/on" where ns is the short name for the namespace prefix.

-A reference within the "Switch" object could simply use "on" according to the identifier resolution precedence rules.

-### Re-use and Recursion
+### Modular Composition
-Re-use of definitions enables an existing definition (could be in the same file or another file) to become part of a new definition by including a reference to the existing definition within the model namespace.
-There are currently considered three cases for reuse of definitions.
-The semantics are similar to those of typed links.
+Modular composition of definitions enables an existing definition (could be in the same file or another file) to become part of a new definition by including a reference to the existing definition within the model namespace.

 #### Use of the "odmType" keyword to re-use a definition
 An existing definition may be used as a template for a new definition, that is, a new definition is created in the target namespace which uses the defined qualities of some existing definition.
 This pattern will use the keyword "odmType" as a quality of a new definition with a value consisting of a reference to the existing definition that is to be used as a template.
 Optionally, new qualities may be added and values of optional qualities and quality values may be defined.